The Ultimate Guide to Visiting Frigiliana, Spain

 This 16th-century Renaissance building belonged to the Count and Countess of Frigiliana.
 Nevertheless, it’s now the only sugar cane honey factory in Europe that manufactures the famous and traditional Nuestra Señora del Carmen sugar cane honey.

 Sugar cane honey is delicious.
 I love drizzling it over berenjenas fritas (fried aubergines).
-It has many health benefits, such as it’s rich in iron, good for your hair, and it doesn’t contain fats.
+It has many health benefits, such as being rich in iron, good for hair, and fat-free.

-Unfortunately, this factory can only be visited during the sugar cane honey festival that often takes place at the end of April.
+Unfortunately, this factory can only be visited during the sugar cane honey festival, which often takes place at the end of April or the beginning of May.

 On that day, you can taste the sweet and delicious honey, take a guided visit to the factory and learn about traditional recipes made with this type of honey.

-Visiting this factory is still on my list, but if you wish to buy sugar cane honey, you can do so in many of the small shops across Frigiliana or on their website.
+However, if you wish to buy sugar cane honey, you can do so in many small shops across Frigiliana or on their website.

 4. Visit Santa Fiora Botanical Garden

-Santa Fiora Botanical Garden (Jardín Botánico de Santa Fiora) isn’t a big botanical garden, but it’s unique as it has a collection of important plants that locals have been using for food, clothes manufacturing and natural remedies for many years.
+Santa Fiora Botanical Garden isn’t a big botanical garden, but it’s unique as it has a collection of important plants that locals have been using for food, clothes manufacturing and natural remedies for many years.

-You can enter the garden from the top, via Calle Las Huertas, or the bottom.
-As you walk through the garden, you’ll see olive trees used for the production of olive oil in the area and cane sugar to produce honey without using bees, among other plants.
+You can enter the garden from the top, via Calle Las Huertas, or from the bottom.
+As you walk through the garden, you’ll see olive trees used to produce olive oil in the area and cane sugar to produce honey without using bees, among other plants.

-Walking through the botanical garden is very relaxing, and you get to know a bit more about the local food and produce.
+Walking through the botanical garden is very relaxing, and you learn more about the local food and produce.

-Here you’ll also find cute tiled sculptures of a pumpkin, aubergine and a chameleon, as well as a boules pitch.
+Here, you’ll also find cute tiled sculptures of a pumpkin, an aubergine, and a chameleon, as well as a boules pitch.

 5. See Fuente Vieja